Wheelock Honors Program FAQs

 10. Is the Honors Program affiliated with any national or regional organizations?

 No. In the Wheelock Honors Program, you are required to take at least eight honors-designated courses before the end of your senior year to complete the Program.
 Honors students will typically take one or two of these classes each semester.
-In your junior year, you must take a required course, RES 350: Research Across the Disciplines, that is designed to support you in the development and formal proposal of your Senior Honors Project (Humanities majors may substitute LIT 400 or HIS 400 for RES 350).
+In your junior year, you must take a required course, HON 350: Research Across the Disciplines, that is designed to support you in the development and formal proposal of your Senior Honors Project (Humanities majors may substitute LIT 400 or HIS 400 for HON 350).

 After completing eight honors designated courses, you will be expected to complete an independent project (the Honors Project) under the supervision of a faculty member.
 This could take the form of a creative project, a research project, a community service project, or advanced study in an academic discipline.
 You will present your project to your peers in the Honors Program and to members of the Wheelock community at a special presentation event in the spring of your senior year.

 Yes.
 In addition to your academic advisor, the Honors Program Coordinator is available to counsel Honors students and answer questions about choices and requirements.

 In Honors courses, assignments and discussions will challenge your critical, creative, and practical intelligence.
 You will be expected to complete substantial readings or problem sets in preparation for class sessions, and you will be introduced to advanced methods of analysis.

 All honors-designated courses are Arts & Sciences courses, and each meets a specific general education requirement.
 However, in order to fulfill the requirements of the College, you will also need to take other general education courses that are not honors designated.
 All of these selections will be made by you in collaboration with your academic advisor.

 No. You may major -or double major-in any subject when participating in the program.
 In addition, an Honors Project may be completed in any discipline or major in the College.